-I was able to go to Tjukurla because of the mother of my current partner in 1991.
-Her name was Mary Lu and she originially arrived in Western Australia from Montana on a teaching exchange.
+In 1991 I was able to go to Tjukurla because of the Mary Lu who was the mother of my current partner, Ed.
+Mary Lu had originally arrived in Western Australia from Montana on a teaching exchange.

 After one year of exchange I believe that Mary Lu had the idea she would return home to the United States having had an interesting and exciting adventure in the Antipodes.
-She never went back to the USA to live and Australia became her home.
+However; for reasons that I am not privy to — Australia became her home.

 Ed and I had a tempestuous relationship, I may have reminded him of his mothers negative qualities?
 A headstrong, wilful and successful career woman.
 He reminded me of the worst qualities of my father with a mix of patriarchal beliefs plus a very healthy dose of anger.